emberjs/rfcs/text/0000-deprecate-ember-k.md

-While doable, the transpiled output is actually bigger then defining the functions inline, specially with the ES6 shorthand method syntax, and the perf difference of saving a few function allocations is despicable.
+While doable, the transpiled output is actually bigger then defining the functions inline, specially with the ES6 shorthand method syntax, and the perf difference of saving a few function allocations is negligible.

 The second downside of reusing the same instance in many places is that if for some reason the VM deoptimizes that function, that deoptimization is spreaded